 ${mort_covar1}, ${mort_covar2}, ${mort_covar3}

 {Entry instructions: Specify a 2- or 3-column table that describes the effect of the chosen covariate on cause-specific survival.
-For each table, 1 or 2 grouping variables and 1 parameter variable must be specified.
+For each table, 1 covariate and 1 parameter variable must be specified.

-Grouping variables (PICK ONE or BOTH):
+Covariate variable:

 covariate – name this column with the name of the covariate of interest.
 For a categorical covariate, the entries should be the category values.
 For a continuous covariate, the entries should be NA.

-rx – trial arm, with entries as 0 for individuals who did not receive the preventive intervention and 1 for individuals who did receive the intervention

-Parameter variables (PICK ONE):
+Parameter variable (PICK ONE):

-stat (applicable for categorical grouping variables only) – value for survival statistic chosen for the baseline curve.
+stat (applicable for categorical covariates only) – value for survival statistic chosen for the baseline curve.
 For example, if mortality rate was chosen as the parameter for the baseline curve, entries in this column should correspond to the mortality rate for each covariate group.

 HR – hazard ratio for cause-specific survival rate for each covariate stratum compared to the baseline rate (note that the ratio should be a ratio of rates).
 If one of the groups corresponds to the baseline group for a categorical covariate, enter a hazard ratio of 1.
 For a continuous covariate, provide the hazard ratio associated with each unit increase in the value of the covariate.

-For example, the default values correspond to the following table, which indicates 13-year survival rates ranging from 64.0% to 96.2% depending on Gleason grade at diagnosis, indicated as “u7” (under 7) and “o7” (7 and above): <<Show HTML example of the default>>}
+For example, the default values correspond to the following table, which indicates FIXME ranging from FIXME to FIXME depending on FIXME: <<Show HTML example of the default>>}

 For web interface: